Austin Whippet

-The Austin Whippet was a British single-seat light aircraft designed and built by the Austin Motor Company just after the First World War.
-It was a small single-seat biplane, intended to be an inexpensive aircraft for the amateur private pilot, and a small number were built before Austin abandoned aircraft production.
+The Austin Whippet was a British single-seat light aircraft that was designed and built by the Austin Motor Company just after the First World War.
+It was a small single-seat biplane that was intended to be an inexpensive aircraft for the amateur private pilotwere.
+Five were built, after which Austin abandoned aircraft production.

 Development and design

 In 1919, John Kenworthy, chief designer of the motor manufacturer Austin Motor Company, (who had built large numbers of aircraft under license during the First World War) designed a small single-seater light aircraft in order to cash in on an expected boom in private flying.
 The resulting aircraft, named the Austin Whippet, was a small single-seat biplane of mixed construction, with a fabric covered steel tube fuselage, and single-bay, folding wooden wings.
 The wings avoided the need for rigging wires by use of streamlined steel lift struts.

 The first prototype, powered by a two-cylinder horizontally opposed engine, flew in 1919, receiving its Airworthiness Certificate in December that year.
 Production aircraft were powered by a six-cylinder Anzani air-cooled radial, and four more aircraft followed before Austin abandoned aircraft production in 1920, when it realised that the postwar depression was severely limiting aircraft sales.